 Your doctor can also refer you to specialists or tell you if an ongoing treatment plan no longer seems viable.
 He or she can advise you on how to discuss these complex issues with your family.
 Some doctors even provide a form on which you can fill out the details of your living will.

-For more information on living wills, end-of-life care and other related topics, take a look at the links on the next page.
+For more information on living wills, end-of-life care and other related topics, take a look at the links below.